calebstein1/giganum/README.md

 Giganum is a C library allowing for arithmetic operations on integers of an arbitrary size, unconstrained by the size limitations of standard number types.

-Right now the only implemented function is addition, and only positive numbers are supported, but more functions are coming soon!
+Right now the only implemented functions are addition and subtraction, and only positive numbers are supported, but more functions are coming soon!

 ## Building